CescaMerlin/DigitalFieldGuide/README.md

 ## How it works

-DigiTori is a one page application has a simple design and user interface.
+DigiTori is a one page application with a simple design and user interface.
 Once you select your desired search, you receive basic information about each bird that matches your search.
 To start a new search, all you need to do is click the button to return to the input options.

 ## Technology used